 Gay Square Dancing is based on Modern Western Square Dancing which is the most common form of this activity.
-It is danced throughout North American and Europe and the dance steps (calls) are defined and regulated by an international organization named Callerlab.
+It is danced throughout North America and Europe and the dance steps (calls) are defined and regulated by an international organization called Callerlab.

 Because the calls are the same everywhere, you can learn to square dance in one city, travel clear across the country and join a square dance there without missing a beat or learning any new calls.